CycloneDX/cyclonedx-dotnet-library/README.md

 To build and test the solution locally standard commands like `dotnet build` and `dotnet test` work.

+The protocol buffer tests require the protocol buffer compiler executable `protoc` to be available in your path.

 Documentation is generated using [DocFX](https://dotnet.github.io/docfx/index.html).

 It is generally expected that pull requests will include relevant tests.